A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Abstract

 \section{Abstract}

-Integrated sensing and communication (ISAC) system has received growing attention, especially in the context of B5G/6G development.
-Combining the reconfigurable intelligent surface (RIS) with wireless communication process, a novel passive sensing technique is formulated in this paper to estimate the direction of arrival (DOA) of the targets, where the control matrix of the RIS is used to to realize the multiple measurements with only one full-functional receiving channel.
-Unlike the existing methods, the interference signals introduced by wireless communication are also considered.
-To improve the DOA estimation, a novel atomic norm-based method is proposed to remove the interference signals by the sparse reconstruction.
-The DOA is estimated after the interference removal by a novel Hankel-based multiple signal classification (MUSIC) method.
-Then, an optimization method is also developed for the measurement matrix to reduce the power interference signals and keep the measurement matrix's randomness, which guarantees the performance of the sparse reconstruction.
-Finally, we derive the theoretical Cram\'{e}r-Rao lower bound (CRLB) for the proposed system on the DOA estimation.
-Simulation results show that the proposed method outperforms the existing methods in the DOA estimation and shows the corresponding CRLB with different distributions of the sensing node.
-The code about the proposed method is available online \url{https://github.com/chenpengseu/PassiveDOA-ISAC-RIS.git}.
+With the development of intelligent transportation, growing attention has been received to integrated sensing and communication (ISAC) systems.
+In this paper, we formulate a novel passive sensing technique to obtain information on the vehicle's direction of arrival (DOA) using reconfigurable intelligent surfaces (RIS).
+A novel estimation method is proposed in the scenario with a receiver using only one full-functional channel, where multiple measurements for the DOA estimation are achieved by controlling the reflection matrix (measurement matrix) in the RIS.
+Moreover, different from the existing estimation methods, we also consider the interference signals introduced by wireless communication in the ISAC system.
+Then, we propose a novel atomic norm-based method to remove the interference signals and reconstruct the sparse signal.
+Additionally, a novel Hankel-based multiple signal classification (MUSIC) method is formulated to obtain the DOA information after the interference removal.
+To reduce the interference signals more efficiently and improve the performance of the sparse reconstruction, we optimize the measurement matrix to improve the signal-to-interference-plus-noise ratio (SINR).
+Finally, the theoretical Cram'{e}r-Rao lower bound (CRLB) is derived for the ISAC system on the vehicle DOA estimation.
+Simulation results show that the proposed method can achieve better performance in the DOA estimation, and the corresponding CRLB with different distributions of the sensing nodes are shown.
+The code for the proposed method is available online \url{https://github.com/chenpengseu/PassiveDOA-ISAC-RIS.git}.